Chimú child sacrifices: Other ancient civilizations that followed the gruesome practice

 Workers who were laying down drinking-water pipes came across the bones in the beach town of Huanchaco, following which they notified the archaeologists.

-Archaeologist Víctor Campaña León, director of the Las Lomas Archaeological Rescue Project said that the children's skeletons had cut marks on their chest bones, which were likely caused when their hearts are ripped out by breaking their ribs, reported Live Science, citing the Peruvian newspaper La República.
+Archaeologist Víctor Campaña León, director of the Las Lomas Archaeological Rescue Project said that the children's skeletons had cut marks on their chest bones, which were likely caused when their hearts were ripped out by breaking their ribs, reported Live Science, citing the Peruvian newspaper La República.

 "We have also found a neonate, a newborn, who has also been sacrificed," said Campaña, as reported, by La República.